Lindsay Janice '15

 Preparing for Success

 Mount is preparing me well for success after graduation.
-One great example is the study abroad semester that I have experienced this past fall.
+One great example is the study abroad semester that I experienced this past fall.
 To put it simply, it changed my life.
 I have learned so much and I know it has made me a well-rounded individual.
-Also, many professors and other staff members have talked with me about internships that can continue in preparation for a career of my choice.
-I find that the useful information from these individuals is very noteworthy in terms of the university setting me up for ‘the real world.’
+Also, many professors and other staff members have talked with me about internships that can continue in preparation for a career of my choice; and that led me to complete an internship in Washington, D.C. for the duration of a summer.
+The preparation from Mount Union and the two experiences themselves have allowed me to set myself up greatly for the ‘the real world.’
 Combining a liberal arts education and professional experience not only makes students better people, but prepares them for the future and a chosen career.
+I fully believe that I will be prepared when I graduate.

 Language and Culture